emja9213/Kinetic-Typography/README.md

 install yaireo ui-range: `npm i @yaireo/ui-range` (from https://github.com/yairEO/ui-range)

+Clone this repository, then from the project directory you can start it by running:
+### `npm start`
+Then open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 <!-- Live Version URL -->
 # Live Version
 A live version of the current project based on the 'main' branch is available through the following url: